MEET OUR LAWYERS

 Jared won the Douglas A. Schmeiser Prize for highest academic achievement in Constitutional Law and was a member of the winning team for the Sopinka Cup, an annual moot court trial competition between law schools in Canada.
 He also won an individual award for best cross-examination at this event.
 During his time at the College, Jared also acted as a student editor of the Saskatchewan Law Review.

 Jared is a member of the Saskatoon Construction Association and the Canadian Bar Association (CBA).
 He currently serves as treasurer for the Saskatchewan Trial Lawyers Association (STLA) and is the legal officer for the Saskatoon branch of Construction Specifications Canada.
-He also acts as an editor for the Canadian Bar Association’s quarterly publication, Bar Notes.
+Jared acts as an editor for the Canadian Bar Association’s quarterly publication, Bar Notes.
+He also is the current chair of CBA Saskatchewan’s Construction and Infrastructure branch.

 Jared has written articles for STLA’s The Advocate, the CBA’s Bar Notes, and for the Public Legal Education Association.
 His work has also been published in the Saskatchewan Law Review, Claims Canada, and Construction Specifications Canada.